airbr/golang-hugo-blog/content/web-performance/index.md

 * [Pagespeed Insights - https://pagespeed.web.dev/](https://pagespeed.web.dev/)

-You can get RUM from multiple providers if you link up a script.
-I have tried three before:
+You can get RUM from multiple providers if you link up a script from them.
+I have tried three different services before as a trial user:

 * SpeedCurve by SpeedCurve
 * RUMvision by RUMvision
 * mPulse by Akamai

-All are excellent, I will write a blog post sometime about the differences.
+All are excellent, just have different optimal use cases.
+I will write a blog post sometime about the differences I noticed.